THM-TheoreM/AboutData/MySQL/README.md

       select * from runoob_tb where id>1 and date!="2007-05-06";
       select * from runoob_tb where author like "%jay";
       select * from runoob_tb order by date;
+      select date,count(*) from runoob_tb group by date;
+      select a.id,a.author,b.count from runoob_tb a inner join tcount_tb b on a.author=b.author;
+      select a.id,a.author,b.count from runoob_tb a left join tcount_tb b on a.author=b.author;
+      select b.id,b.author,a.count from tcount_tb a right join runoob_tb b on a.author=b.author;
 ```

 ## 其他